harukam122/bootcamp-day1/README.md

 <body>
-  To implement this, I used React.js, MongoDB, Javascript, HTML, and JSS.
+  To implement this, I used React.js, MongoDB, Javascript, HTML, and CSS.
   You can click on "Submit Post" and input any title and body text, and submit.
 Your post will show up as a Post Modal on the page, where you can also comment on other posts!
 </body>